 See here to contact us and donate.
 Yes, we really need your support to accomplish our missions!

 In case your municipality is about to be sprayed, see here

 Is the County spraying you?
 See how you can help us here.

 Please also see our Facebook page and like it and individual posts.

-We reach out through Block Captains, social media, signs, regular events, and citizen action.
+Don’t Spray Me! reaches out through social media, signs, regular events, and citizen action.
 We let people, businesses, and non-profits know how not to breed mosquitoes on their property and how to cut down on chemical use.
 We urge local governments to distribute similar information and to larvicide standing water rather than allowing spraying.